m-resh/Metaheuristic_Optimization/README.md

 Hyperparameter tuning is a very crucial part of designing classifiers.
 A hyperparameter is a parameter whose value is used to control the learning process, which means if not chosen with careful consideration, it can significantly affect the performance of the model.

 The same kind of machine learning model can have different constraints, constants, and learning rates.
 These measures are called hyperparameters and must be tuned so that the model can optimally solve the machine learning problem.
-Hyperparameter optimization finds a set of hyperparameters that yields an optimal model which minimizes a predefined loss function on given data[CITATION Cla15 \l 1033].
+Hyperparameter optimization finds a set of hyperparameters that yields an optimal model which minimizes a predefined loss function on given data [1].
 There are different approaches to perform hyperparameter tuning, and, in this project, we seek to design a novel approach, and compare it against the commonly used Grid Search.

 In this study, we will use a modified version of Genetic Algorithm to find an optimal set of hyperparameters for SVM and Random Forest classifiers and compare with Grid search, in both terms of classifier's accuracy and the time needed to find those hyperparameters.
 We will use different benchmark classification datasets to tune our algorithm, as well as perform the final evaluation.